ReRollBag/ReRollBag-BE/README.md

 The project was developed using Test Driven Development, and the tests are located in the src/test/java directory.

 To run the tests, navigate to the root directory of the project and run `./gradlew test`

+---

+## Credits

+The ReRollBag project was developed by a team consisting of a backend developer, Donghwan Lee (Github ID: hwanld) , an Android developer, Heehoon Jeon (Github ID: citytexi), and a designer, Hyeonji Kim, and was created for the 2023 Google Solution Challenge.